 “It wasn’t so much in the first phase that I was so much more physically prepared than other people,” he says.
 “It was a long-term kind of thing to where I was able to keep going throughout a lot better than other people were.”

-As a result, the officer is firmly convinced of the value of Uphill Athlete’s overall approach to training—and the potential broad benefit it could have if popularized among the service branches.
+The officer is firmly convinced of the value of Uphill Athlete’s aerobic approach to training—and the potential broad benefit it could have if popularized among tactical athletes and the service branches.
 “I find it important that other members of the military understand that I and other military athletes believe in the training Uphill Athlete provides and how effective it can be in the rigorous schools the military has to offer,” he says.
 “My goal is to see their training philosophies spread across the military, so as a result we have a more physically ready force.”